rokath/trice/docs/TCOBSSpecification.md

 | ...                        | ...          | repetition  |

 ####  3.3.2. <a name='ExtendedEncodingAlgorithmPossibilities'></a>Extended Encoding Algorithm (Possibilities)

+Sometimes several minimal encodings possible.
+The encoder has than the choice.

 * [ ] Just to show, what is further possible especially for user data.